DEFRA/ffc-jenkins-pipeline-library/vars/utils.md

 Return the message of the latest commit for the current repository.

+## getRepoName

+Return the name for the current git repository.

 ## getCommitSha

 Return the SHA hash of the latest commit for the current repository, i.e.